lukkeutgens/Homelab/Research/proxmox-learning.md

 ---

 ## Email notifications
 Proxmox uses Postfix to send emails.
 Since Debian is its backbone, you can also use this service to send notifications directly from Debian itself.
-For example, Fail2ban can use Postfix to notify you when it blocks suspicious
+For example, Fail2ban can use Postfix to notify you when it blocks suspicious activity.

 ---